 What does Valentine’s Day mean to you?
 What can you do to make it a nice day for yourself and others?
 Random Acts of Kindness Week is Feb.
 11th-17th this year, by the way.
 You have a range of official days to try out your niceness tactics.

 Being genuinely nice to someone, whether they’re a stranger or not, is meaningful because it can make people feel noticed, cared about, valued and respected.
 It can inspire pride in yourself (and rightfully so) for helping others and treating them well.

 Guess how many millions will be spent this year on Valentine’s Day gifts?
 Trick question, it’s billions.
 According to the National Retail Federation, “Total spending is expected to reach $19.6 billion, up from $18.2 billion last year.”
-For perspective, three of the most frequently chosen TisBest charities had these recent annual contribution totals:
+For perspective, two of the most frequently chosen TisBest charities had these recent annual contribution totals:

 At TisBest, we work to facilitate gifts of good instead of gifts of stuff.
 You can design a charity gift card for someone you care about, using one of our card images or any of your own.
 A huge part of the gift isn’t just the donation value you choose for the card — it’s that the person you give it to gets to decide which of over 1.5 million charities receive the donation.

 Maybe you have a different gesture or other gift already in mind that you know will bring someone a smile and help them feel appreciated.
 Whether on its own or as a compliment to another gift, a charity gift card is positive on several levels — it’s a gift in and of itself that both encourages and involves further giving.